 Frequently Asked Questions

-The atomic deployment process involves several steps: preparation in a staging environment, isolation of the new version from the live version, a quick switch-over to the new version, immediate verification, and cleanup of old resources.
-If issues are detected, a rollback to the previous version can be quickly implemented.
-Read details.
+The atomic deploy process involves several steps: (1) Preparation of code and dependencies in a staging environment; (2) Isolation of the new version from the live version; (3) A switch-over where all traffic is routed to the new version in a single operation; (4) Immediate verification of the new version; and (5) Cleanup of old resources.
+If issues are detected, a rollback to the previous version can be quickly performed.
+Note: Maintaining two environments during deployment can temporarily double resource requirements.
+Source.

 What challenges are associated with atomic deploys?